-This three-year pilot (February 2016-January 2019) is evaluating the role of Employment Social Enterprises (ESEs) in supporting labour market transitions for youth in BC facing barriers to developing their career potential.
+This pilot (February 2016-December 2017) examined the role of Employment Social Enterprises (ESEs) in supporting labour market transitions for youth in BC facing barriers to developing their career potential.

-The project team is engaging WorkBC Centres, employers and social entrepreneurs in at minimum two regions on Vancouver Island and the Lower Mainland to generate temporary paid work placements in ESEs for barriered youth.
-Referrals of youth for ESE placements would come from WorkBC Centres while partnering mainstream employers would be involved in both the development and identification of ESE employment opportunities that would provide effective transitional experience and skill development for their prospective employees.
-Post-placement, the employer partners will be involved with interviewing youth to assess their job readiness and considering them for permanent positions in their workplaces.
+The project team engaged WorkBC Centres, employers and social entrepreneurs in Vancouver to generate temporary paid work placements in ESEs for barriered youth.
+Referrals of youth for ESE placements came from WorkBC Centres, which were involved in both the identification of ESE employment opportunities that would provide effective transitional experience and skill development for their clients, as well as the provision of pre- and post-placement supports.

-The project aims to recruit at minimum 75 youth to participate in placements with local social enterprises, to be compared against the experiences of a similar number of youth in a comparison group that would not be offered ESE placements but will continue to access any WorkBC programs and services for which they are eligible.
+The project was designed to compare the experiences and outcomes of youth clients who were referred to placements against the experiences of a similar number of youth in a comparison group that would not be offered ESE placements but wouldcontinue to access any WorkBC programs and services for which they were eligible.

 What is the project trying to address?

-The evaluation will examine the effectiveness of ESE paid placement opportunities in providing valuable employment experience as well as on-the job hard and soft skill training to increase the employability and potential long-term employment outcomes of youth participants.
+The evaluation was designed to examine the effectiveness of ESE paid placement opportunities in providing valuable employment experience as well as on-the job hard and soft skill training to increase the employability and potential long-term employment outcomes of youth participants.

-This evaluation of this project will utilize a mixed methods approach to address two key research questions:
+This evaluation of this project utilized a mixed methods approach to address two key research questions: